nfttank/OG/ReadMe.md

 * add **new** collections with `addSupportedCollection()` if required
 * set a SVG element with `setSupportedCollectionSlug()` if required
   * convert texts to paths with InkScape, for example
+  * keep transform and add fill='url(#slug)'
   * remove unnecessary path variables like aria-label, style.
-Keep transform and add fill="rgb(255,255,255)"
   * convert the path to base64